voltrondata-labs/arrowbench/README.md

 if it isn't found.
 Pass the result to `read_source()` load the data with the source's provided `reader` function.

-Source files are cached in a `source_data` directory and are only downloaded if not present.
+Source files are cached in a `data` directory and are only downloaded if not present.
 This speeds up repeat benchmark runs on the same host.
-By default, `source_data` is assumed to be relative to the current working directory, but you can set `options(arrowbench.local_dir)` to point to another (permanent) base directory.
+By default, `data` is assumed to be relative to the current working directory, but you can set the environment variable `ARROWBENCH_DATA_DIR` to point to another (permanent) base directory.

 Similarly, there is an `ensure_lib()` function called in the `global_setup()` that supports a list of known `arrow` package versions, which are mapped to